ClearHeadedT/boot-dev-log/learn-linux/NOTES.md

 - Learned the basics of typing and executing commands in a terminal.
 - Learned what a filesystem is, absolute vs. relative filepaths.
 - Learned parent directories and navigating up/down a file tree.
+- Learned viewing file contents with head and tail.